MyAngelWhiteCat/OsuRequestFlow/README.md

 ## What is this?

-Imagine this: you're streaming Osu!, viewers send requests, and maps start installing automatically.
-That's exactly what I'm building with OsuRequestFlow.
-The name is temporary for now, but the concept is clear.

-The chat bot runs directly on your computer, allowing viewers to influence what happens in real time.
-Core commands and mechanics for subscriptions, donations, and channel points are in development.
-But the main feature that's already working is instant map installation from requests.
+An Osu! bot that takes map requests from chat and installs them automatically.
+Literally.
+You stream, a viewer drops a link — and in a couple of minutes, the map is in your songs folder.
+Everything runs locally on your computer, no third-party services.

+This is my first idea, and it's pretty simple for now — but it already works.
+There are role-based filters (you can accept requests only from subs, VIPs, or everyone), whitelist and blacklist, and most importantly — no manual work.

+## Why is everything set up so oddly?

+**Local server and browser interface** — not paranoia, just convenience.
+Everyone knows how to open a browser, no need to drag extra windows around, and the browser can translate pages itself.
+Initially, I wanted to do this with a friend who writes frontend, but for now, DeepSeek drew the whole interface, haha.
+So there might be some quirks — once my friend is free, everything will become pretty and reliable!

+**Why release it if it's raw?** — to collect data.
+I need logs from people with different providers and internet connections to understand how to make the service stable for everyone.

+**What's the end goal?** Initially, I wanted this for myself and friends to exchange maps faster on streams.
+The plan is to combine everything an Osu! streamer needs into one program: chat in OBS, PP counter, etc., making it intuitive, with minimal load on hardware, and completely local.
+There's something cozy about that.

 ## How does it work?

-**The main feature** — a viewer sends a link, and the map starts downloading.
-Don't worry, it's safe, everything is accounted for.
-No extra clicks, no complicated steps.
-Especially great for those without Osu!Supporter — the system installs maps automatically while you play.
+**The core** — a viewer sends a link, the map downloads.
+Everything is safe, tested.
+No complicated steps.
+Especially cool for those without Osu!Supporter — the system installs maps automatically while you play.

 **Minimal setup:**
-- Specify your Osu! songs folder (When selecting through the explorer, keep in mind that when you click the button, it will open, but it may not expand, you do not need to click many times, otherwise you will get tired of closing it later.)
+- Specify your Osu! songs folder (The "Select folder" button will open the explorer — it might not immediately expand to full screen.
+Don't click it a hundred times, or you'll get tired of closing windows)
 - Choose whose requests to accept: everyone, subscribers, VIPs, moderators, or only yourself.
-Plus, there are whitelist and blacklist options :)
+There's also a whitelist and blacklist :)

-Before installing, the system checks if the map already exists — it won't re-download duplicates.
-You'll be able to disable this check later if you want.
+Before installing, the system checks if the map is already in the folder — if yes, it won't download again.
+You'll be able to disable this later if you want.

 ## The tricky part — servers

 The program uses public free servers (huge thanks to the folks at [catboy.best](https://catboy.best/)!), but some internet providers aren't too fond of this traffic.

-To avoid guessing whether it'll work or not, there's a special indicator on the main screen:
+To avoid guessing whether it'll work or not, there's an indicator on the main screen:

 ![Server status indicator](look_here.png)